 What is Intrauterine Insemination (IUI)?

-IUI is Intrauterine Insemination and it is one of the commonest procedures performed in fertility centres.
+IUI treatment or Intrauterine Insemination and it is one of the commonest infertility treatment performed in fertility centres.
+The IUI treatment success rate ranges between 8 – 12% and can increase with multiple attempts to 25-30%.

 - Unexplained infertility of longer than 2 years duration